-To Spencer Hurley, women only left pain and destruction in their wake.
-The only good thing that came from his disaster of an ex was his daughter, Annabelle.
-Right now, making sure Belle was taken care of and getting her the help she needed with her learning disabilities was his only focus.
-And if that meant moving to a new town, consider the moving truck rented and packed.
+To Spencer, women only left pain and destruction in their wake.
+The only good thing that came from his ex was his daughter Annabelle.
+And right now, his only focus was making sure she was taken care of and was getting the help she needed with her learning disabilities.
+Even if that meant moving to a new town and starting over.

 Jackie Wright on Goodreads wrote: